sagargour24/sagargour24/README.md

 ---

 ## 🌟 Quote I Live By
-> *“Make it work.
+> *"Make it work.
 Make it right.
-Make it fast.”* — Kent Beck
+Make it fast."* — Kent Beck